cnc45333/cs1302-ce27-1/README.md

-# cs1302-ce27 Paired Algorithm Analysis
+# cs1302-ce27 Paired Sorting Algorithm Analysis

 In this class exercise, students will implement two different algorithms for sorting an array, then derive the timing functions for those algorithms for